 Like other verticals in Google Pay API for Passes, data for boarding passes is stored in two data

-data structures can be used to support your boarding passes for flights.
+how these data structures can be used to support your boarding passes for flights.

 FlightClass holds data that all passengers or a subset of passengers have in